google/WebFundamentals/src/site/the-essentials/user-input/touch-input/index.markdown

 <!-- [Image from: http://jsbin.com/siramabo/26/edit]-->

-Without the outline rule, most user agents will display a colored edge to your focusable elements.
+Without the outline rule, most user agents will display a colored border around your focusable elements.

-## Cross Browser Tips
+### Cross Browser Tips

-Since a number of sites didn't include the active state when the devices where first released, the browsers including user-agent styles which added color or set of styles to elements the user would interact with which you may notice on some of your devices.
+When mobile devices first launched a number of sites didn't change styling for the active state.
+As a result many browsers add a highlight color or style change on elements when a user touches them.

 Safari and Chrome browsers add a tap highlight color which can be prevented
 with: